JVB11/jvb11.github.io/_research/variability_analysis.md

   <a href="{{ '/images/research/variability_analysis/explained_scaled_variance.png' | prepend: base_path }}" class="image-popup" title="Explained Scaled Variances obtained by analyzing a sample of SPB stars using the 5 strategies embedded in NTSA.">
     <img src="{{ '/images/research/variability_analysis/explained_scaled_variance.png' | prepend: base_path }}" alt="Explained Scaled Variances obtained by analyzing a sample of SPB stars using the 5 strategies embedded in NTSA." max-width="100%">
   </a>
   <figcaption>Percentage of explained scaled variance of the light curves of a sample of slowly pulsating B (SPB) stars that was subjected to 5 different harmonic analysis/prewhitening procedures.
-A further subdivision of the SPB stars was made based on features in their Fourier amplitude spectra (see <a href="https://www.aanda.org/articles/aa/full_html/2021/11/aa41572-21/aa41572-21.html">Van Beeck et al. 2021</a>).</figcaption>
+A further subdivision of the SPB stars was made based on features in their Fourier amplitude spectra (see <a href="https://www.aanda.org/articles/aa/full_html/2021/11/aa41572-21/aa41572-21.html">Van Beeck et al. 2021</a> and chapter 2 of <a href='https://fys.kuleuven.be/ster/pub/phd-thesis-jordan-van-beeck/PhD_Thesis_Jordan_Van_Beeck_Digital_Version.pdf'>my PhD thesis</a> for details).</figcaption>
 </figure>

 ## Resonant Frequency Detection